alicjazon/SantanderSparkTask2/SantanderSparkTask/README.md

 Repository contains working example of a task for Santander recrutation.

 Task was tested based on provided example although it cannot be considered as finished.
+Generated report can be found under data/reports path.

 Prerequisites: